Ruthrash/JRMOT_ROS/README.md

-# JRMOT ROS package
+# New Improved JRMOT_ROS package

-The repository contains the code for the work "JRMOT: A Real-Time 3D Multi-Object Tracker and a New Large-Scale Dataset".
+The repository contains the improved JRMOT_ROS package which was used to participate in the CVPR 2021 challenge.
+New improvements are,

+- Uncertainty(epistemic and aleatoric) estimation in 3D human detection.
+- Human's body orientation/facing direction estimation w.r.t camera frame.
+- Improved tracking with detection uncertainty information.
+- Social group identification using tracking estimates.

 Note that due to the global pandemic, this repository is still a work in progress.
 Updates will be made as soon as possible.